diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 *   **The Ecosystem becomes a Marketplace:** Third-party services will compete to offer unique data and tools through the framework, creating a vibrant marketplace of AI-ready capabilities for users to choose from.
 *   **mPass becomes the User's Digital Steward:** The mPass will evolve beyond a simple credential into the central control panel for a user's entire digital identity and AI-accessible memory, solidifying the MO's role as the most trusted entity in their members' digital lives.

-### **Expansion Opportunities**

-*   **Enterprise & B2B:** Adapt the framework for enterprise use cases, allowing employees to securely connect their corporate accounts (e.g., Salesforce, Jira, Teams) to a company-managed Askii.ai instance.
-*   **New Verticals:** Expand into highly regulated industries like healthcare and finance by building specialized, compliant versions of the consent and data access framework.
-*   **White-Labeling:** License the mPass consent framework to other large organizations who want to build their own trusted AI ecosystems for their customers or members.

 ## Technical Considerations